supervisely-ecosystem/consensus/README.md

 **Step 1:** Run the application from the ecosystem.

-**Step 2:** Wait until the app is started.
+**Step 2:** Wait until the app starts.

-Once the app is started, new task appear in workspace tasks.
+Once the app is started, a new task appear in workspace tasks.
 Wait for the message `Application is started ...` and then press `Open` button.

 **Step 3:** Open the app.

 **Step 4:** Select projects, datasets and annotators to compare.

 You can select multiple annotators and datasets.
 You can see added annotations in the table to the right.
-To remove the annotation from comparison, select it in the table and press the "Remove" button.
+To remove an annotation from comparison, select it in the table and press the `Remove` button.

 <p align="center"><img src="https://github.com/supervisely-ecosystem/consensus/assets/61844772/20b9def0-5f1b-4871-917d-bbcea5c9e40e" /></p>

 **Step 5:** Run the comparison.

-Press the "Calculate consensus" button to start the comparison.
+Press the `Calculate consensus` button to start the comparison.
 The comparison may take a long time, depending on the number of images and annotations.
 After the calculation is finished, you will see the results in the comparison matrix.

 <p align="center"><img src="https://github.com/supervisely-ecosystem/consensus/assets/61844772/0020ad34-a1d6-4414-acb8-50af3caa6a71" /></p>

-**Step 6:** See detailed report.
+**Step 6:** View the detailed report.

 Click on a cell of the comparison matrix with a score to see a detailed report for the given pair of annotations.